SCLW/Circuitry-Based-Sound/readme.md

 ### CD405x

-CD405x Multiplexer/Demultiplexer series comes in a 16 DIP package and is useful for switching and routing analog or digital signals.
+The CD405x series consists of CMOS analog switches available in a 16-pin DIP package, commonly used for switching and routing both analog and digital signals.

-The contact resistance (R<sub>ON</sub>) of a CMOS switch in the closed position depends on the input voltage, power supply voltage, and temperature.
-For the CD405x types this on-resistance is approximately in the range of 120Ω - 200Ω or more ohms and can distort the input signal in some cases.
-This value is quite low and negligible for the field of applications described in this article.
+The on-resistance (R<sub>ON</sub>) of these switches depends on the input voltage, power supply voltage, and temperature.
+For CD405x devices, this resistance typically ranges from 120Ω to over 200Ω, which may cause some signal distortion in certain applications.
+However, for the purposes of this project, this resistance is generally low enough to be negligible.

+Key Functional Notes:
-If any of the control pins of the CD405x are not used, it must be connected to GND or V<sub>DD</sub>.
+- Unused control pins must be connected to either GND or V<sub>DD</sub> to prevent floating inputs.

-All channels are off when inhibit input is set to "high" (active low).
+- Inhibit input (active low): When set high, all channels are switched off.

-V<sub>EE</sub> (Pin 7) is for dual supply operation.
-It is tied to ground in single supply mode.
+- V<sub>EE</sub> (Pin 7) is used for dual-supply operation.
+In single-supply mode, it should be tied to ground.

 *Applications:*